Pestingo/paradise-plants-emporium/README.md

-# Paradise Nursery Shopping Application
+# e-plantShopping

-Welcome to the **Paradise Nursery Shopping Application** project!
+Welcome to the **e-plantShopping Application** project!
 This project is the culmination of a React course, designed to build a fully functional and interactive front-end application for a nursery shopping experience.

 ---